-In order to provide a user with a single sign on experience a developer needs to implement a SSO solution.
-Over the years there have been many attempts at achieving SSO, but this article is going to focus on a comparison between SAMLand OAuth2 - a recent exploration that we took on.
+To provide a user with a Single Sign-on experience, a developer needs to implement an SSO solution.
+Over the years, there have been many attempts at achieving SSO, but this article is going to focus on a comparison between SAML and OAuth2 - a recent exploration that we took on.

 Authentication means verifying that someone is indeed who they claim to be.
-Authorization means deciding which resources a certain user should be able to access, and what they should be allowed to do with those resources.
-Oftentimes, an application will require a little bit of both.
+Authorization means deciding which resources an individual user should be able to access, and what they should be allowed to do with those resources.
+Often, an application will require a little bit of both.

 With sites like Facebook or Google, a user can log in to one application with a set of credentials.
-This same set of credentials can then be used to log in to related websites or applications (like websites that ask you, “Sign up with Facebook or Google account?”).
+The same set of credentials can then be used to log in to related websites or apps (like websites that ask you, “Sign up with Facebook or Google account?”).

 OpenID is a protocol, an open standard for authentication, promoted by the non-profit OpenID Foundation.
 There are over a billion OpenID-enabled accounts on the internet, and organizations such as Google, WordPress, Yahoo, and PayPal use OpenId to authenticate users.

 A user must obtain an OpenID account through an OpenID identity provider (for example, Google).
 The user will then use that account to sign into any website that accepts OpenID authentication (think YouTube or another site that accepts a Google account as a login).
 The OpenID standard provides a framework for the communication that must take place between the identity provider and the relying party.

 In OpenID, authentication is delegated: server A wants to authenticate user U, but U's credentials (e.g. U's name and password) are sent to another server, B, that A trusts (at least, trusts for authenticating users).
 Indeed, server B makes sure that U is indeed U, and then tells to A: "ok, that's the genuine U".
 Basically, OpenID is about verifying a person's identity.